abikesa/film/README.md

 ### Black/Encode
    1. Root
       - Mental Illness
+         - A mere symptom of physical inactivity & modernity
+      - Nietzsche: As the physical habitus declines with frailty, the metaphysical surges with contemplation of what remains after
+         - The "Soul"
    2. Pentatonic
       - Incidence/prevalence of depression, bipolar, schizophrenia across [all cultures & times of history](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1282254/)
 ### White/Code